 Many public institutions, and the research intended to support them, are designed to diagnose and repair things that have gone wrong.
 Psychology over the past half century has been almost entirely concerned with the analysis and treatment of depression.
 But research over the past twenty-five years has shown that positive and negative states of mind can have independent sources and consequences.
-Not only do positive and negative states of mind have different biological markers (Steptoe et al 2005), but they have different impacts on health outcomes.
-More importantly, positive states of mind provide a more important buffer against future bad health outcomes ranging from the common cold (Cohen et al 2003) through a wide range of sources of morbidity and mortality (Diener & Chan 2011).
-Although most prospective studies have involved measures of positive and negative affect (Chida & Steptoe 2008), in those cases where life satisfaction has been measured it also predicts longer lives (for Finnish males, see Koivumaa-Honkanen et al 2000).
+Not only do positive and negative states of mind have different biological markers (Steptoe et al., 2005), but they have different impacts on health outcomes.
+More importantly, positive states of mind provide a more important buffer against future bad health outcomes ranging from the common cold (Cohen et al., 2003) through a wide range of sources of morbidity and mortality (Diener and Chan, 2011; Cohen and Pressman, 2006; Danner et al., 2001).
+Although most prospective studies have involved measures of positive and negative affect (Chida and Steptoe, 2008), in those cases where life satisfaction has been measured it also predicts longer lives (for Finnish males, see Koivumaa-Honkanen et al., 2000).